Volunteering with CARE Australia

 CARE Australia Volunteer Policy ensures we comply with Volunteering Australia's Code of Practice.
 The Policy outlines that volunteers are covered by our health and safety policy and, where no other organisation's insurance policy applies, they are covered by CARE Australia's personal accident insurance policy for volunteers.

-We are a key partner for two significant volunteering programs, AYAD and AVID, sponsored by the Australia Government’s overseas aid agency, AusAID.
+We are a key partner for two significant volunteering programs, AYAD and AVID, both Australian Government initiatives.

 Australian Youth Ambassadors for Development (AYAD)

-Each year, young Australians ages 18-30 are placed in CARE country offices throughout the Asia-Pacific region.
+The AYAD program sends passionate young Australians aged 18-30 on volunteer assignments (3-12 months) throughout Asia, the Pacific and Africa.
 Past volunteers have been placed with CARE in Vietnam, Laos, Cambodia, Timor Leste, Papua New Guinea and Bangladesh.

 Australian Volunteers for International Development (AVID)

-These volunteering assignments provide you with full logistical and living support: airfares, medicals, insurance, pre-departure training and living expenses overseas.
+These volunteering assignments provide you with full logistical and living support: airfares, medical checks, insurance, pre-departure training and living expenses overseas.

 VIDA case study – Joanna Tough, Cambodia